 Make Your Own Homemade Stain Remover

 Today, lots of people are looking for ecological alternatives to wash their clothes and eliminate stains.
 Such alternatives are safe, effective, inexpensive, and easy to obtain.
-If you haven’t yet tried a homemade stain remover, we invite you to learn more in the following article about how to make a few at home, so you can stop using those expensive products that can cause so much damage to the earth and your health.
+If you haven’t yet tried a homemade stain remover, we invite you to learn more in the following article about how to make a few at home.
+In that way you’ll be able to stop using those expensive products that can cause so much damage to the earth and your health.

 Vinegar stain remover

 Vinegar is one of the best natural cleaning products you can find.
 This common kitchen ingredient is a powerful stain remover, both from clothing as well as other surfaces like carpet, flooring, and furniture.

 - General stains: To remove stains from clothing or another surface, mix half a cup of vinegar with a quart of warm water and one quarter cup of baking soda.
 Apply this mixture directly to the stain and let it sit for 15 minutes before rinsing.

 - Mold stains: Vinegar is also very good for removing stains from mildew.
 In this case, mix equal parts of vinegar and salt and apply it to the stain.